Ryan ST: Surviving aircraft

 There are a number of surviving Ryan ST series aircraft remaining.
 The survivors range from project aircraft in various stages of completion to restored flying examples.
 There are remaining examples of the ST, STA, STA-Special, STM, STM-2 and PT20.
 Many of these restored examples have had their Menasco C4 engines replaced with Menasco D4-87 engines.
 This change was often because of the shortage of parts available for the C4 engine.

+Ryan PT-22 with Kinner 5-cyl 160hp engine N48016 flown regularly from KAFP Wadesboro, NC as seen here at KAFP October 2024.